 “Women’s leadership summit provides insight, inspiration” by Kimberly Houghton at Union Leader

-An article about the New Hampshire’s Leadership Summit.
+An article about New Hampshire’s Leadership Summit.
 Key messages include supporting each other and having the courage to be a leader.
 I like that the keynote speakers were successful female leaders from the area – it’s much easier to envision success if you have positive role models.

 “Leadership Development Rebounding Fast” by Susan M. Heathfield at About.com